-We reported a net loss of \$5.9 million, or \$.05 per diluted share, in the first quarter of 2008 compared to net income of \$26.1 million, or \$.22 per diluted share, in the first quarter of 2007.
+We reported a net loss of \$6.1 million, or \$.05 per diluted share, in the first six months of 2008 compared to net income of \$21.2 million, or \$.18 per diluted share, in the first six months of 2007.
 Our diluted earnings per share decreased from 2007 to 2008 primarily due to the net effects of:

-- the elimination of equity in earnings from TIMET due to the distribution of our TIMET shares in the first quarter of 2007 as a special dividend to our stockholders; and - lower operating income from each of our Chemicals, Component Products and Waste Management Segments.
+- lower operating income from each of our Chemicals, Component Products and Waste Management Segments in 2008; - the elimination of equity in earnings from TIMET starting in the second quarter of 2007 due to the distribution of our TIMET shares in the first quarter of 2007 as a special dividend to our stockholders; - interest income related to an escrow fund recognized by NL in 2008; - an income tax charge recognized by our Chemicals Segment in 2007; and - an income tax benefit recognized by our Chemicals Segment in 2008.

-Our net income in 2007 includes \$.01 per diluted share (net of tax and minority interest) related to certain insurance recoveries recognized by NL.
+Our net income in 2007 includes (i) a charge of \$.05 per diluted share (net of tax and minority interest) related to the adjustment of certain German income tax attributes within our Chemicals Segment and (ii) income of \$.01 per diluted share related to certain insurance recoveries we recognized.